ltphuc5594/voting-app/README.md

 2. Edit the `main.py` file again to configure the Redis Connection.
       ```py
       # Comment/remove the next two lines of code.
-      # Redis Connection to a local server running on the same machine where the current FLask app is running.
+      # Redis Connection to a local server running on the same machine where the current Flask app is running.
       # r = redis.Redis()
       # Redis configurations
       redis_server = os.environ['REDIS']